Leadership expert, Inspirational speaker, Thought leader, Author

 In December 2011, knowing nothing about horses, I bought my first horse and began workshops immediately.
 I now own 4 horses and work with leaders and teams from all over the world at my stables in Warwickshire.

-10 years on, I still know little about horses but I continually stretch as a leader to work in harmony with them, always seeking to have a relationship based on trust and respect.
+10 years on, I still consider myself a novice with horses but I continually stretch as a leader to work in harmony with them, always seeking to have a relationship based on trust and respect.

 I’ve owned six horses and each one has expanded my heart and my leadership in different ways.